Transparent

 If you would like to receive these stories to your inbox, please sign up here.

-Part 1 - Training Tomorrow’s Leaders ⇩
+Part 1 - Planting, Watering, and God’s Increase ⇩

 Dorothy Reid leads us into this week, sharing her prayer early in her ministry to see God’s multiplication, and telling us about his faithful answers to that prayer.